msracver/Deformable-ConvNets/DCNv2_op/README.md

 ## Introduction

-This folder provides the operators used in [DCNv2](https://arxiv.org/abs/1811.11168):
+This folder provides the operators used in [Deformable ConvNets v2](https://arxiv.org/abs/1811.11168):

 ```
 @article{DCNv2_2018,